-‘What’s the big deal with technical support mails?’, I hear you ask.
+‘What’s the big deal with technical support emails?’, I hear you ask.
 Aren’t they simple?
 In theory, and yet many agents manage to make a substantial mess of them.
 They’re always too long, boring or just downright confusing.

 As someone in tech support, I’ve had my fair share of support conversations ranging from the terrible to occasionally hilarious.
 And while I’m sure everyone has, at some point or the other, quibbled over phrasing so that they don’t sound too apologetic or aggressive, it still doesn’t account for some of the mind-boggling ways in which some people mess up.

-So here’s a curated list of points to remember when you’re composing that great support response.
+So here’s a curated list of points to remember when you’re composing that great support response: